 Once they’ve worked out what they’re going to build, the next step is actually taking the ACTION to build it.
-Because technology companies, designers, engineers & developers share the belief that they can continuously improve their product, they invest vast amounts of time and money into the project.
-For every model they build, they learn from their actions which become stronger each time.
+Because technology companies, designers, engineers and developers share the belief that they can continuously improve their product, they invest vast amounts of time and money into the project.
+For every model they build, they learn from their actions, which become stronger each time.

 When the product is launched, do they sit back and admire their work?
-Not for long, they again assess their actions & what the potential is to push boundaries even further than before.
+Not for long.
+They again assess their actions and what the potential is to push boundaries even further than before.

 They don’t get it right first time.

 If everyone involved saw this ‘failure’ as a reflection of their inability, what would happen?
 The potential to solve the problem would decrease.
 The actions of everyone involved would decrease.
 Less money would be invested, less time, and less effort from all parties.

 The result?
 Innovation would slow down or halt.
 Instead, they make their actions stronger, maintaining the belief they can overcome the problem and achieve the desired outcome.